TheGammaSqueeze/GammaOS/README.md

 - You can now unplug the USB cable, and power on your RG405M by holding down the POWER + VOL DOWN buttons until you see the Anbernic logo.
 If you unlocked your bootloader previously, this will persist and you'll still see the debug unlocked text on startup.
 This is normal.
 - You are now back on stock firmware!

-Flashing the custom firmware (optional if you want GammaOS), please follow instructions closely for those on Stock OS:
+Flashing the custom firmware (optional if you want GammaOS Lite), please follow instructions closely for those on Stock OS:
-Follow the instructions for [Upgrading to v1.1 from GammaOS v1.0 / Stock OS with unlocked bootloader](https://github.com/TheGammaSqueeze/GammaOS#instructions---upgrading-to-v11-from-gammaos-v10--stock-os-with-unlocked-bootloader)
+Follow the instructions for [Upgrading to GammaOS Lite v1.1 from GammaOS / Stock OS with unlocked bootloader](https://github.com/TheGammaSqueeze/GammaOS#instructions---upgrading-to-v11-from-gammaos-v10--stock-os-with-unlocked-bootloader)